OleHolmNielsen/Niflheim_system/Slurm_installation.rst

 2. Make a *mysqldump* of the MySQL_/Mariadb_ database (see above).

+   If also upgrading to MariaDB_ 10.2.1 (and above) from an older version, there are some important changes to Slurm database tables, please read instructions in the page :ref:`MariaDB_10.2.1_modifications` (with a reference to bug_15168_).

 3. From Slurm_ 17.11 the RPM packages have been restructured and you need to update all RPMs::

      export VER=21.08.1-1